Microgreen

 Microgreens are vegetable greens (not to be confused with sprouts or shoots) harvested just after the cotyledon leaves have developed with one set of true leaves.
-They are used as a nutrition supplement, a visual enhancement, and a flavor and texture enhancement.
+They are used as a visual, flavor and texture enhancement.

 Microgreens are used to add sweetness and spiciness to foods.
-Microgreens are smaller than “baby greens” because they are harvested very soon after sprouting, rather than after the plant has matured to produce multiple leaves.
-Among upscale grocers, they are now considered a specialty genre of greens, good for garnishing salads, soups, sandwiches, and plates.
-They can be used as a main vegetable as well in certain recipes for added flavor and nutrition.
-Many recipes use them as a garnish while some utilize them as the main ingredient.
-For example, garlic pea shoots, pea shoots or micro cabbage in cabbage soup, or coleslaw made with radish microgreen instead of cabbage.
-As microgreens become more popular for their strong flavor and nutrition, chefs and cooks create new ways to use them.
+Microgreens are smaller than "baby greens" because they are harvested soon after sprouting, rather than after the plant has matured to produce multiple leaves.

+They provide garnishing for salads, soups, sandwiches, and plates.
+Some recipes use them as a garnish while others use them as a main ingredient.

 Edible young greens are produced from various kinds of vegetables, herbs, or other plants.
 They range in size from 1 to 3 in, including the stem and leaves.
 The stem is cut just above the soil line during harvesting.
-Microgreens have fully developed cotyledon leaves and usually, one pair of very small, partially developed true leaves.
+Microgreens have fully developed cotyledon leaves and usually, one pair of small, partially developed true leaves.